We are sorry, your browser version is not supported.

 Applicants shall:

-• have a Master’s degree from a recognized university; or have graduated from a recognized university and obtained a Bachelor’s degree, normally with honours not lower than Second Class or with an average grade of not lower than “B”;
+• have a master’s degree from a recognized university; or have graduated from a recognized university and obtained a Bachelor’s degree, generally with honours not lower than Second Class or with an average grade of not lower than “B”;

-• fulfill the English Language Proficiency Requirement as stipulated by the Graduate School before being considered for admission.
+• fulfil the English Language Proficiency Requirement as stipulated by the Graduate School before being considered for admission.
 To satisfy this requirement, applicants should

 i. obtain a degree from a university in Hong Kong; or